HenrikEide/adventofcode/README.md

 # Advent of Code

 - Lazy programming
+- Jank

-Most code is for part 2 unless otherwise specified, since the change from part 1 to 2 is often small.
+Most code is for part 2 unless otherwise specified.